mhrohani1385/integer-sorter-cpp/README.md

 # integer-sorter-cpp
-An integer sorter windows with cpp
+## An integer sorter windows with c++

+Working with windows terminal .